alanmitchell/fnsb-benchmark/README.md

 Before running the benchmarking script, some setup is required.
 A settings file controls a few different aspects of how the script runs.
 There is a sample settings file in the root directory called `settings_example.py`.
-Copy that file to a new file called `settings.py`.
-This `settings.py` file is the actual file used to control the script; it is *not* stored in the GitHub repository, so it will not affect other users.
+Copy that file to a new file called `settings.py` in the same directory.
+This `settings.py` file is the actual file used to control the script.
+This file is *not* stored in the GitHub repository as it has been set to be ignored, so it will not affect other users.

 Open the `settings.py` file in an editor and read the comments for each settings to determine the proper value.
 Important settings are the path to the Utility Bill